Skip to site content

 Achieving Powerful Post-Service Claims Management

 We can do almost anything electronically these days, even a process as complex as securing a mortgage loan on a house.
 Yet, people can’t visit a doctor or have a surgery without slow, error-prone manual processes and a mountain of paper.
 It comes at a steep cost.
-The healthcare industry loses ~$20B annually from manual processes
+The healthcare industry loses ~$20B annually from manual processes, which doesn’t even account for the cost of paper, equipment, postage, and phone/fax lines.1

 Cascading effects of manual claims processes